PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

 invaders.
 Another option is to create an artificial underground river that empties into the caverns, but these only work well with low-flow sources like aquifers (that's right - aquifers are useful!).
-Unfortunately, the high flow rate of our river will break the game's water flow model, resulting in no power.
+Unfortunately, the high flow rate of our river will overwhelm the game's water flow model in an artificial channel, resulting in no power.

 We will install about 30 :guilabel:`Water Wheels` (:kbd:`b`, :kbd:`M`,
 :kbd:`w`) along the river.
 This almost certainly is overkill - 17